- Read all of the information contained in this document.

 You will be notified if you are 1) accepted into the course; 2) not accepted into the course; or 3) conditionally accepted based upon academic or disciplinary probation status.
 In the event a course is filled or cancelled due to low enrollment, students will be notified and given the option to apply for another course which still has openings.

 Applicants for travel courses should be in good academic standing with the college with a minimum cumulative GPA of 2.0, both at the time of application and at the time of departure.
-Students on academic or disciplinary probation are not allowed to participate in a May Term international travel course.
+Students on academic or disciplinary probation are not allowed to study abroad.
 Applicants for semester-long study abroad programs must have a 2.5 GPA both at the time of application and at the time of departure.

 Some travel courses have a prerequisite.
 Students who are enrolled in a course that is a prerequisite for an international travel course must satisfactorily complete that prerequisite in order to participate in the travel course.
 If the student does not satisfactorily complete the required prerequisite course, she/he is responsible for all the cancellation penalties related to the travel course according to the policies stated in this booklet.